 But that decrease in new auto sales signals the inverse for the aftermarket.
 The auto parts industry is an uncommonly resilient one, and the recession brought on by COVID-19 has not had nearly the level of negative impact on this industry as it has on others.
 In fact, consumer purchases of auto parts reached an all-time high in the summer of 2020, again a reflection of that to stick with what you have for now.

 Put together, all of it has the potential to push consumers to buy used, or to focus more on maintaining their current cars.
 Either way, you end up with older cars, which means more business for the aftermarket.

 And, in fact, it seems cars are getting older.
 The age of the average American car has increased 17% over the past decade to around 11.5 years.
 Vehicles are lasting longer, and their drivers are ready to pay for the upkeep.
-The global auto aftermarket industry is expected to exceed $1 trillion by the year 2022.
+The global auto aftermarket industry is expected to exceed $500 billion by the year 2026.

 There’s another reason to think the aftermarket industry might continue to grow: millennials.
 That’s right—for once we’re not to blame for killing an industry, we’re helping it.
 According to the market research company NPD Group, millennial drivers are on the road twice as much as those in their sixties.
 We’re also more likely to be driving an older car, and to have bought it used.
 You’re welcome, auto aftermarket.

 (Ok, so the millennial trend is probably not the only factor in aftermarket growth.
 But, hey, I’m a millennial.
 I like to make it all about me.)